 Conveyor Operators control or tend conveyors or conveyor systems that move materials or products to and from stockpiles, processing stations, departments, or vehicles.
 May control speed and routing of materials or products.

-Conveyor Operators with little to no experience tend to make between $21770 and $26410 while the more experienced ones make over $41880 per year.
+Conveyor Operators with little to no experience tend to make between $23960 and $27780 while the more experienced ones can earn over $40230 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Conveyor Operator is to move to a higher paying state like WV.
-Right now, the highest paying states for Conveyor Operators are WV, WY, KY, NM and CO.
+One of the easiest ways to increase your salary as a Conveyor Operator and Tender is to move to a higher paying state like WY.
+Right now, the highest paying states for Conveyor Operators are WY, WV, UT, MT and NV.

-3 other factors that can increase your salary as A Conveyor Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Conveyor Operator and Tender is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Conveyor Operators what degree they had when they got the job and most of them said they had a Some college courses followed by High School Diploma.
+We asked other Conveyor Operators what degree they had when they got the job and most of them said they had less than a High School Diploma followed by a High School Diploma.

 Pros and Cons